 A consultation on the complete revision of the DPA was initiated at the end of December 2016.
 The objective of such revision is to strengthen the protection of personal data, as well as to adapt Swiss data protection legislation to the revised Convention 108 for the Protection of Individuals with Regard to the Processing of Personal Data of the European Council and Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016.
 On 15 September 2017, the Swiss Federal Council approved the proposal concerning the complete revision of the DPA.
-In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to EU Directive 2016/680, which is part of the Schengen acquis.
-The parliament adopted the bill in January 2019, which entered into force on 1 March 2019.
-The second step concerns the complete revision of the DPA, which was finally adopted by the parliament in September 2020, three years after it had been submitted for parliamentary deliberation.
-The revised DPA features, inter alia, a revision of the territorial and personal scope of application, with the revised DPA no longer being applicable to data of legal persons, an extension of the definition of personal data requiring special protection, the information duties and data subjects' rights to the handing over and transmission of data.
-The revised DPA is not expected to enter into force before summer 2021.
+In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to the EU Directive 2016/680, which is part of the Schengen acquis, whereas the complete revision of the DPA will be addressed on a separate basis, in a second step.
+The Swiss parliament intends to conclude the parliamentary debate on the complete revision by the end of the year 2019.